RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Experiments

-\paragraph{Ablation of Feedback Mechanisms} We study the impact of our two feedback channels under the \textit{News Database Retrieval} setting (G$+$ / D$+$).
-As shown in \autoref{tab:news_retrieval}, removing either VAF or few-shot demonstrations leads to a consistent degradation in detector ROC-AUC, and the best performance is obtained when both are enabled.
+We ablate the two feedback components in RADAR under the dual-retrieval setting (G$+$ / D$+$) across three generator backbones.
+As shown in \autoref{tab:feedback_ablation}, removing either VAF or few-shot demonstrations consistently hurts performance, while removing both causes the largest drop in every setting.

-\paragraph{Individual Effects and Complementarity} Removing either component causes a similar drop ($-1.73\%$ for VAF, $-1.75\%$ for few-shot), suggesting that they provide comparable but distinct training signals.
-VAF provides \emph{instance-specific} guidance by highlighting suspicious spans and actionable rewrite directions, encouraging the generator to explore harder evasion attempts.
-Few-shot demonstrations provide \emph{exemplar-based} guidance that reduces prompt ambiguity and stabilizes rewriting behavior.
-When both are removed, the drop is largest ($2.78\%$), supporting their complementarity: exemplars stabilize the attack space, while VAF steers attacks toward the detector's current failure modes, together producing stronger hard negatives for robust detection.
+Overall, VAF removal reduces ROC-AUC by 1.58--2.97 points, and few-shot removal by 2.26--4.02 points across the three generators.
+The full ablation (w/o VAF \& Few-shot) yields the worst results, with drops of up to 7.67 points.
+These results indicate that VAF and few-shot demonstrations provide complementary benefits, and that their combination yields the most robust detector.